-- (i) Financial assets at fair value through profit and loss This category has two sub categories: financial assets held for trading, and those designated at fair value through profit or loss at inception.
+(i) Financial assets at fair value through profit and loss

+This category has two sub categories: financial assets held for trading, and those designated at fair value through profit or loss at inception.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management.
 Derivatives are also categorised as held for trading unless they are designated as hedges.
-Assets in this category are classified as current assets if they are either held for trading or are expected to be realised within 12 months of the reporting date. - (ii) Loans and receivables Loans and receivables are non derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Assets in this category are classified as current assets if they are either held for trading or are expected to be realised within 12 months of the reporting date.

+(ii) Loans and receivables

+Loans and receivables are non derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of selling the receivable.
-They are included in current assets, except for those with maturities greater than 12 months after the reporting date which are classified as non-current assets.
 Loans and receivables are included in 'trade and other receivables' in the consolidated statement of financial position.